LonSilent/crypto-slackbot/README.md

 ## Get Started

+1. Create a Slack App to recieve an API token for your bot.
+You can follow this [tutorial](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html).

-1. Modify your bash
+2. Modify your bash
 ```
 export SLACK_BOT_TOKEN='your bot user OAuth access token here'
 ```

-2. Install Packages
+3. Install Packages
 ```
 pip install slackclient
 pip install requests
 ```

-3. Start the bot
+4. Start the bot

 ```
 python bot.py
 ```

-4. Invite your bot user to the channel you want to use.
+5. Invite your bot user to the channel you want to use.

-5. Enjoy!
+6. Enjoy!
 Just type `bot btc`, `bot xrp` ... whatever.

 ## Usage in slack